December 24th, 2020

 Younger generations need strong role models.
 They need certainty that they will be joining a workforce where not only their skills will be recognized and remunerated equally than those of their male counterparts, but they will also have the chance to ascend on the career ladder to positions of leadership.

-How Can Women Succeed in the Supply Chain and Logistics Industry?
+How Can Women in Logistics & Supply Chain Succeed?

 According to a recent KPMG Women’s Leadership Study: Moving Women Forward into Leadership Roles, to empower more women to reach the higher ranks, there is a need to focus on three key main areas: Socializing leadership early in life, modeling leadership, and building confidence through role models and networking, and providing or enhancing corporate development programs in order to move successful women forward.